jayantpatel06/digital-clock-and-timer/README.md

 ⏳ Digital Clock & Countdown Timer
-  A modern, animated digital clock and a countdown timer with a stylish UI, smooth animations, and a reliable beep sound using the Web Audio API.
+  A modern, animated digital clock ha and a countdown timer with a stylish UI, smooth animations, and a reliable beep sound using the Web Audio API.

 🌟 Features
 1. Digital Clock – Displays real-time hours, minutes, and seconds.